arbron/fvtt-compendium-tools/readme.md

 Various tools to help with authoring compendium modules.

 ## Tools
+- **Bypass Edit Lock**: Setting to allow for editing of locked Compendia including those that belong to a loaded module while still respecting permissions requirements.
 - **Replace Entry**: Replace compendium entries with a saved item while retaining the item's ID.
 This will prevent breaking of links between items in the compendium.